suren-atoyan/react-pwa/README.md

 ## Usage

-You can use this template by just pressing `Use this temaplte`.
+You can use this template by just pressing `Use this template`.

 <img src="./public/use-template.png" width="300" title="Use this temaplte">